 7. Create a custom desk space.

 If you are already planning to remodel or renovate, why not set aside a specific space dedicated to your work?
 This could be a workbench for those with more creative jobs, or even a nice custom desk with room for a large monitor.
-Customizing your own work area leaves you with the ability to decide exactly what kind of space you would like to work in.
+Customizing your own work area leaves you with the ability to decide exactly what kind of space you would like.
 This may even lead to further productivity.
 The following photos are all custom spaces in RVs and could provide lots of inspiration for your own future work space.

 As technology continues to allow many to ditch the traditional office and live a life of nomadic wanderings, mobile office spaces will continue to increase in importance.
 Between using spaces already present in RVs (dinettes, couches, beds), and building custom spaces, the workspace options are endless.
 With a little creativity and planning, you too can create the perfect mobile office that will travel with you wherever you go.